Adam27X/DigitalCosmic/README.md

 `$ make`

+## Running the project

-Then to host a game server you can use `./textualcosmic` or to join an existing server you can use `./client/client`.
+To host a game server you can use `./textualcosmic` or to join an existing server you can use `./client/client`.
+For Visual Studio source builds you'll have to right-click on 'client', select properties, and then choose Debugging under 'Configuration Properties' on the left hand side and set the appropriate parameters in the 'Command Arguments' text box.
 Eventually I'll add support for installers for platforms of interest.